Equality Constrained Linear Optimal Control With Factor Graphs: Related Work

 For EC-LQR problems with just \local constraints, DP-based approaches can generate both the optimal trajectories and feedback control policies.
 Solving standard LQR using DP is well understood in control theory \cite{kalman1960new}. \cite{posa2016optimization} tackles EC-LQR with state-only \local constraints by projecting system dynamics onto the constraint manifold. \cite{sideris2011riccati} extends the DP approach by using Karush-Kuhn-Tucker (KKT) conditions \cite{boyd2004convex} to absorb auxiliary constraints into the cost function, but its computation time grows with the cube of the trajectory length for certain auxiliary constraints. \cite{laine2019efficient} solves the EC-LQR with \textit{\local}constraints in linear complexity by adding a new auxiliary constraint dubbed ``\constrainttogo{}'' at each time step during DP steps.

 Control as inference, in which a control problem is reformulated and solved as an inference problem, has gained considerable attention \cite{levine2018reinforcement, toussaint2009robot}.
-Probabilistic Graphical Models (PGMs) in particular, commonly used for inference, are being applied to optimal control \cite{kappen2009optimal, watson2020stochastic} because they describe dependencies amongst variables while maintain sparsity in the graphical representation.
-So PGMs can solve variable distributions efficiently by exploiting sparsity \cite{koller2009probabilistic}.
+Probabilistic Graphical Models (PGMs), which are commonly used for inference, have been applied to optimal control problems \cite{kappen2009optimal, watson2020stochastic} because they describe dependencies among variables while maintaining sparsity in the graphical representation.
+Therefore, PGMs can solve for variable distributions efficiently by exploiting sparsity \cite{koller2009probabilistic}.
 The Markov assumption gives optimal control problems a ``chain'' structure when represented as PGMs allowing linear computational complexity with respect to trajectory length \cite{astrom1971introduction, toussaint2009robot, watson2020stochastic, gerryyetong2019lqrfg}, but PGMs can also exploit sparsity for more complex (non-chain) structures which motivates using PGMs for cross-time-step constraints.

-Factor graphs, as a type of PGM, has been successfully appied to robot perception and state estimation \cite{dellaert2017factor}.
-Prior works have demonstrated that the variable elimination (VE) algorithm \cite{blair1993introduction} on factor graphs can efficiently reduce the graph matrix representation in order to infer the posterior distribution of random variables in the factor graph.
+Factor graphs, a type of PGM, have been successfully applied to robot perception and state estimation \cite{dellaert2017factor}.
+Prior works have demonstrated that the variable elimination (VE) algorithm \cite{blair1993introduction} on factor graphs can efficiently factorize the graphs' equivalent matrix representations in order to infer the posterior distributions of random variables.
 This procedure is called \textit{factor graph optimization}.
 Moreover, factor graphs can encode constraints \cite{cunningham2010ddf}.
 Other than estimation, factor graphs can be used to do motion planning \cite{dong2016motion, ta2014factor}.
-Standard LQRs are considered in \cite{watson2020stochastic, gerryyetong2019lqrfg} without auxiliary constraints.
+Standard LQRs with factor graphs are considered in \cite{watson2020stochastic, gerryyetong2019lqrfg} without auxiliary constraints.